justanotheratom/justanotheratom.github.io/_posts/2024-07-29-swiftui-custom-icons.md

-# Incorporating Third-Party Icons into Your SwiftUI iOS App

 In this post, I'll walk you through the process of adding custom icons to your SwiftUI iOS app, from obtaining the SVG files to using them efficiently in your code.

 ## Installing Inkscape and Converting SVGs to PDFs